-The response, cooperation, and refusal rates to the 2018 Rhode Island Health Insurance Survey are presented in Table 1 for the survey as a whole, as well as for the landline sample and cell phone samples.
+The response, cooperation, and refusal rates to the 2020 Rhode Island Health Insurance Survey are presented in Table 1 for the survey overall, as well as for the landline sample and cell phone samples.
+These rates are also provided for the separate young child oversample.